Swift-Teacher/RPSLS/README.md

     5. Discuss how can we make the game better and result in fewer draws (ties).
     6. Discuss five choices - draw a pentagon and place emoji at points to map choices.
     7. Watch and learn about Rock Paper Scissors Lizard Spock in this Big Bang Theory segment from YouTube.
+    8. You and a partner will now play at least ten rounds of Rock Paper Scissors Lizard Spock.
+Have a third person record the outcomes of each round.
+    9. Record the number of wins for each player and the number of draws (ties) by putting a "1" in the correct cell.
+    10. Using the table on the last page, determine the percentage of ties that occurred.
+Determine the number of choices for each player, then computer the total number of outcomes for two players, three players, four players.

 ⚛️ [Big Bang Theory video discussing game rules](https://www.youtube.com/watch?v=x5Q6-wMx-K8) ⚛️

 ### Explore
 After we have students think about extending the app and have introduced Rock Paper Scissors Lizard Spock as a solution, we now want our students to either accept RPSLS as the solution they are going to build or build a similar app that has five choices that uses five different emoji as the player choices.

-    1. Give students the game rules as a text file
+    1. Give students the game rules as a text file.
-    2. Build a game graphic in Keynote using the emoji used in the game
+    2. Pseudocode the algorithm for the new randomSign & GameState (Hint: refer to the Sign.swift file for the in the original RPS game for the original algorithm as a guide).
-    3. Export the graphic as an image to the .png format
+    3. Export the graphic as an image to the .png format.
     4. Students should now consider if they want to build two-screen app (where the game rules are displayed on a second screen as image file) or a single view of the game (where the rules are displayed as a label when the UI is updated to show if the player has won, loss, or played to a draw).